Soniaprogram/School_District_Analysis/README.md

 #### How does replacing the ninth-grade scores affect the following:

 ##### Math and reading scores by grade
-No change seen in the math and
+In the math and reading scores by grade, the ninth grade values for Thomas High School are replaced with NaN.
+In the original the math score was 83.6 and reading score was 83.7 for Thomas High School 9th Graders.

+*insert

 ##### Scores by school spending
-No change seen in the scores by school spending
+No significant change seen in the scores by school spending

 *insert

 ##### Scores by school size
-No change seen in the scores by school spending
+No significant change seen in the scores by school spending

 *insert

 ##### Scores by school type
-No change seen in the scores by school spending
+No significant change seen in the scores by school spending

 *insert

 ## Summary
 ### Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+- NaNs replaced the scores in the math and reading scores for ninth graders for Thomas High School as seen below *insert

+- The School summary metrics: passing math, passing reading, overall passing percentages were really low when calculating with the NaN's (before removing the ninth graders from the calculation) as shown below
+*insert